zammad/zammad-admin-documentation/channels/google/basic-setup.rst

 3. Select it by checking the box
 4. Confirm by clicking the "Update" button

 Go on by clicking "Save and Continue".
 If your app is in "Testing" mode, add a user as which you want to sign in to your Google account.

-After that, you should see a summary screen.
-Check the information and confirm by clicking the "Back to Dashboard" button.
-Go on with creating credentials for your app.
+After that you see a summary screen where you can check the information.
+Confirm by clicking the "Back to Dashboard" button and go on with creating credentials for your app.

 Create Credentials
 ^^^^^^^^^^^^^^^^^^